The Writhing Sea

 Stephen Salter still remains convinced of the potential from marine power in general, and points out that you could run continents with this sort of power.

-And particularly around Scotland, where Pelamis is deployed, there are places where the great power of the Atlantic Ocean is squeezed through tight places and is there for the taking.
+And particularly around Scotland, where Pelamis was deployed, there are places where the great power of the Atlantic Ocean is squeezed through tight places and is there for the taking.
 Such a place is the Pentland Firth, where the Atlantic surges between Scotland and Orkney in an immensely powerful tidal stream.

 There I think we should build close-packed turbines in deep water.